Betty Irene Moore Fellowship for Nurse Leaders and Innovators

 The fellowship curriculum is designed to develop leadership and innovation capacity, strengthen strategic thinking and collaborative skills and propels innovative ideas to fruition.
 Fellows gather annually at UC Davis for a week-long convocation and participate in an online learning community throughout the three-year period.

 Fellows complete individual projects that address important questions or develop and test innovative ideas.
 The projects generate new knowledge and insights and have the potential for widespread impact.
-Fellows present their projects in the third year.
+Fellows present their projects in the third year, as well as at the subsequent convocation after graduation.

 Betty Irene Moore